JoeNyland/joenyland.github.io/_posts/2015-11-08-how_to_test_a_jekyll_site.md

 end
 {% endhighlight %}

+As we're using HTMLProofer, you'll need to make sure that you've installed the HTMLProofer gem manually, or preferably in your `Gemfile`, like so:

+{% highlight ruby %}
+group :test do
+  gem 'html-proofer', '~> 3'
+end
+{% endhighlight %}

+...and then run `bundle` to install the gem and it's dependencies.

 I'm also running [Travis CI][4] on my site's GitHub repo too.
 Whenever I push to my site's repo on GitHub, a build is triggered on Travis automatically.
 That means that if I miss any issues in local testing before deploying any changes, I get an email pinged across to me from Travis.
 Kind of like another set of eyes on the tests, if you will.
 Overkill?